zer011b/vk-top-posts/README.md

 This is vk.com walls parser, which shows top posts.
+Sorting can be done by likes, comments, reposts and views.

 # Prerequisites